490-Team-MAAKDE/490-Project/README.md

 # 490-Project

-Our project currently consists of a front end deisng on react and a backend machine learning design based in python
+The project will consists of a front end team using on react and a back end team using machine learning design based in python

-We will be conecting the python to our web application through the use of flask
+To connect the front/back end applications, the entire team has decided to use Flask